Samsung/tizen-docs/docs/platform/developing/setting-up.md

    $ ssh tizen
    ```

-   The following message indicates that SSH connection has been established successfully:
+   The following message indicates that an SSH connection has been established successfully:

    ```
    **** Welcome to Gerrit Code Review ****